Sighting: Mombo’s Maned Lionesses

 Months passed by and the pride slowly settled down, conducting their hunting and mating activities without being bothered by us.
 There was absolutely nothing peculiar about the pride and they become regular stars on the Mombo game drives, producing offspring in the summer of 2005/06 and settling down in the immediate vicinity of the camp, focusing on killing buffalo in and around the channel.
 They have occupied this niche since then, avoiding the territorial conflicts of the larger Moporota and Mathata Prides that have continued over much of 2007/08.

 During April of this year Brandon Kemp and I were out on a safari and located the pride snoozing very close to the camp.
 As per usual I was snapping away.
 The pride were casually interacting as they were awakening.
 Something was wrong.
 Before I could put my finger on it, Brandon said ‘Hey, did you see that?”

 I was stunned!
 The young ‘male’ lion that had just walked past the land rover sported no obvious male genitalia!
 ‘It’ settled down next to another lioness facing us.
 We quickly hauled out the binoculars and noticed that this cat had a small face like a lioness, an apparent large body and a well developed mane of a two to three year old male lion.
 Wow!
 How could this have been overlooked in a regularly seen pride for so long?
 And even more so what was this all about?
 Just as we were absorbing all of this, we noticed that the other two lionesses had small manes!

 The discovery was overwhelming: The potential questions and answers, even more so.
 Are these lionesses related to Martina, or rather just products of the same circumstances that bred her?

 It is impossible at this stage to answer these questions, but we look forward to many more sightings and fireside debates in the years to come.

-Mombo and little Mombo, Moremi Game Reserve and Okavango Delta feature in our Wings over Botswana trip idea.
+Mombo and Little Mombo, Moremi Game Reserve and Okavango Delta feature in our Wings over Botswana trip idea.